Get Help Quick Close

 About me

-For a long time I lived at the extreme ends of intensity, emotion and experience.
-In more recent years, through healing, I’ve learned to slow down, listen, sit with discomfort and exist in the grey.
-A committment to continuous learning and accountability sits at the core of my values and my practice.
-I acknowledge the different privileges that have supported my survival and access to resources and I stay committed to reflection and cultural humility.
-I am values driven and passionate about social justice and system change.
+I have a deep commitment to continuous learning, relational work and accountability sits at the core of my values and my practice.
+I acknowledge the different privileges that have supported my survival and access to resources and I stay committed to reflection, continuous learning and cultural humility.
+I am values driven and passionate about social justice.

 I think systemically and relationally, zooming out, noticing patterns and zooming in to the granular.
 I’ve had many iterations of self and my interests and passions are vast and ever‑changing.
 Authenticity, humour and curiosity remain a continuous through line.
-I love the sound of water moving, breeze on my skin, watching trees and birds, walking in the bush, being in community, solo time, exploring ideas, reading books, noticing beauty in everyday moments and moving my body to music.
+I love the sound of water moving, noticing trees and birds, walking in the bush, being in community, solo time, exploring ideas, reading books, moving my body to music and finding beauty in imperfection and everyday moments.

-Before entering the mental health sector, I spent many years in creative practice across photography, ethical fashion & textiles, graphic design, studio management, creative project management and design strategy.
-These practices taught me how to collaborate with diverse thinkers and communicate visually and conceptially.
+Before entering the mental health sector, alongside my own mental health journey, I spent many years in creative practice across gold & silversmithing, photography, ethical fashion & textiles, graphic design, studio management, creative project management and design strategy.
+These practices taught me how to collaborate with diverse thinkers and communicate in non traditional ways, visually and conceptually

 My experience